THE EARLY YEARS

 This is likely the same 1927 edition of the chemistry book by Prof. Emil Votoček that the young Walter and Erwin secretly studied in 1939.
 Photo from sbazar.cz

 The young Jews in Trnava who had been denied formal education began to meet regularly but surreptitiously at a meadow outside of town called ‘the pond,’ so-named because there had been a pond there previously.
 A mild-mannered friend from school who was also expelled, Erwin Eisler, had managed to disobey the order for all Jewish students to return their textbooks.
-Consequently, he and Erwin were able self-educate with a book on inorganic and organic chemistry by Czech scientist Emil Votoček, also a composer.
+Consequently, he and Erwin were able to self-educate with a book on inorganic and organic chemistry by Czech scientist Emil Votoček, also a composer.
 Walter converted a shed in the back of his mother’s garden into a laboratory for chemistry experiments.

 It was also at the so-called pond that a less scientific experiment in chemistry commenced.
 It was there that Walter first encountered thirteen-year-old Gerta Sidonova–his future wife.
 Born in Trnava, Czechoslovakia in 1926, Gerta was the only child of Max Sidon and Josephine Frank.
 Her mother had a workshop where she manufactured Venetian blinds while her father and her grandfather’s brother operated a kosher butcher shop called Sidon & Sons.
 The family were not highly devout Jews but they kept the high holidays.
 Gerta’s life had been relatively happy until Jewish children were prevented from attending school in 1939 and her best friend, a non-Jewish girl named Maruska, had suddenly refused to have anything to do with her.
 When Jewish shop owners were forced to accept Aryan managers and turn over financial control to a non-Jew, it was Maruska’s father who obtained managerial control of her father’s butcher shop as a result of “Aryanization”, the Nazis’ official term for legalized theft.